 It's not all phones and tablets, either.
 From wrap-around LCD screens to rolling robots, there’s guaranteed to be something just that little bit different if you go hunting for it.

-That’s exactly what we did on the last day of the show, before a mad dash to the airport for our flight back to the UK.
+That’s exactly what we did on the last day of the show, before a mad dash to the airport for our flight back.
 You can see how we got on in the video below.

 Expect plenty of prototypes and proof of concept tech.
 Only interested in the phones you'll actually be able to buy this year?
 Make sure to check out our MWC news hub.